CONABIO/antares3/docs/deployment/aws_cloud.rst

 	kubectl patch pv $pv_id -p '{"spec":{"persistentVolumeReclaimPolicy":"Retain"}}

-In order to be able to turn on/off cluster without deleting deployment of efs, next command is useful:
+In order to be able to scale up/down cluster without deleting deployment of efs, next command is useful:

 .. code-block:: bash